Hans Gunnarsson

 Hans Gunnarsson (born 1966 in Finspång) is a Swedish novelist, short story writer and screenwriter.

+Literary career

-Gunnarsson published his first book, the short story collection Bakom glas in 1996 for which he was awarded the Katapultpriset for that years best literary debut.
-It was followed by Februari: två berättelser in 1999 which established him as one of Swedens most celebrated short story writers.
+Gunnarsson published his first book, the short story collection Bakom glas in 1996 for which he was awarded the Katapultpriset for that year's best literary debut.
+It was followed by Februari: två berättelser in 1999 which established him as one of Sweden's most celebrated short story writers.